sdime401/rentzone-github-actions-terraforms-ecs-projects/README.md

 To get started with the CICD pipeline, refer to the renzone_deploy_pipeline.yml with each jobs defined for each of the following steps:

-- [ Configure AWS Credentials: Set up AWS credentials with appropriate permissions to access AWS services.]
+- Configure AWS Credentials: Set up AWS credentials with appropriate permissions to access AWS services.

 - Provision Infrastructure with Terraform: Use Terraform to define the AWS infrastructure as code.
-Apply the Terraform configuration to provision the necessary resources for hosting the application.
+Update the `env` `TERRAFORM_ACTION` with `apply` to build the AWS infrastructure or `destroy` to destroy the infrastruscture.

 - Create ECR Repository: Set up an Elastic Container Registry (ECR) repository to store the Docker images.